OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ###### IDA Pro

-If you don't own an IDA Pro license, you can do the same thing with the demo or evaluation version available on the Hex-Rays website.

-Open the file in IDA Pro.
-In the "Load new file" dialog, choose "ELF for ARM (Shared Object)" as the file type (IDA should detect this automatically), and "ARM Little-Endian" as the processor type.
+If you own an IDA Pro license, open the file and once in the "Load new file" dialog, choose "ELF for ARM (Shared Object)" as the file type (IDA should detect this automatically), and "ARM Little-Endian" as the processor type.

 ![Open New File in IDA](Images/Chapters/0x05c/IDA_open_file.jpg)

+> The freeware version of IDA Pro unfortunately does not support the ARM processor type.

 ### Static Analysis